learn-co-curriculum/node-io/README.md

 ## Overview

-Have you ever waited for a website to load and it was very slow?
+Have you ever waited for a website to load but it was very slow?
 Of course you have!
 Almost all of us have experienced that at some point.
-The website was blocked by your request (e.g., your form submission) and you couldn't do anything on this particular browser tab/window (that's why some people prefer to keep multiple open tabs).
+The website was blocked by your request (e.g., your form submission) and you couldn't do anything on the particular browser tab/window that you were on (that's why some people prefer to keep multiple open tabs).

-One of the major selling points of Node is it's non-blocking I/O which is powered by asynchronous code.
+One of the major selling points of Node is its non-blocking I/O which is powered by asynchronous code.
 Writing asynchronous code in JavaScript is straightforward, but for developers coming from other languages it can pose a challenge.
 If you are one of them, then you need to change your thinking a bit to understand asynchronous code.

 This lesson will cover the differences between synchronous and asynchronous code.